stepanvanzuriak/snowpack-electron-react/README.md

 ## Changes

 ### v0.2.0
-All dependencies version updated.
+All dependencies updated.
 React updated to 18

 ### v0.1.0
-All dependencies version updated.
+All dependencies updated.
 Configuration moved from json to mjs format

 ### v0.0.2

-All dependencies version updated: Snowpack to v3, Electron to v11, React to v17.0.1
+All dependencies updated: Snowpack to v3, Electron to v11, React to v17.0.1

 ### v0.0.1